Sherman Alexie addresses the sexual-misconduct allegations that have led to fallout

 The post did not mention any people by name, but in an interview this week, Keene said she’d heard from a couple of women about their experiences with Alexie.
 Keene didn’t go into details, saying: “It’s not my story to tell.”

 “There are so few representations of Native people out there.
-It’s hard to see those heroes fall,” Keene said, talking about why it’s hard to have this conversation in public.
+It’s hard to see those heroes fall,” Keene said, talking about why it’s difficult to have this conversation in public.

 Alexie’s most recent book is a 2017 memoir about his relationship with his late mother, “You Don’t Have to Say You Love Me,” a New York Times best-seller and the winner of the Carnegie Medal.